ezsystems/commerce-documentation/docs/user_manual/managing_content/navigation_structure.md

 ![](img/navigation_structure_menu.png)

-## Maintaining the navigation structure

-Click on "Content" and "Content structure" tab to get to the objects displayed at the top navigation
+Click **Content** > **Content structure** to access the objects displayed at the top navigation

 ![](img/navigation_content_structure.png)

-The following object types are supported:
+The following Content Types are supported:

 - Article
 - Folder (including Folder for news, events and blog post)
 - Landing page
 - Product category
 - Product
 - Feature link

+!!! caution

-The main menu in the frontend will display elements if the Priority is higher that "0" only\!
+    The main menu of the site displays elements only if the Priority is higher that 0.

-Elements having a low Priority (e.g. 1) are displayed first.
+Elements with lower Priority are displayed first.

-Please check chapter [Navigation](../../guide/navigation/navigation.md) for details.